Banking, Money and Taxes in Indonesia

 Indonesian tax number

-Expats should ensure that they explicitly state that they want the English option when opening a bank account.
-Otherwise the account will be opened in Indonesian.
+Expats should be sure to explicitly state that they want the English option when opening a bank account.
+Otherwise, the account will be opened in Indonesian.
 It is also wise to ask the bank for international banking codes if wanting to receive money from overseas.

 ATMs and credit cards

 ATMs can be found in most shopping centres, bank branches and tourist areas in Indonesia.
 Expats can withdraw cash in Indonesia using any major international credit or debit card.

 It shouldn’t be a problem for an expat to get a credit card in Indonesia.
 The applicant needs to be over 21 years old and there will be a minimum monthly income required.
 The credit card limit will usually be set at three times the monthly income of the applicant.

 Residents of Indonesia are taxed on their worldwide income while non-residents are only taxed on their Indonesian income.
 Expats who stay in Indonesia for more than 183 days in a 12-month period will become tax residents of Indonesia.